Daniel Pérez Fernández

 | Industrial Engineer, Department of Energy Engineering | Sep 2023 – Present, Part-time |

-Involved in a part-time Ph.D. program, researching and optimizing supercritical CO2 cycle configurations for power generation.
+Involved in a part-time Ph.D. program in my free time, researching and optimizing supercritical CO2 cycle configurations for power generation.
 Giving special importance to exergy and different types of efficiency of the cycle and its components.

 A first publication has been prepared, contextualizing the state of the art of alternatives to this innovative technology, specifically applied to a real ongoing project in a certain industry, comparing a solution based on a simple Rankine cycle and an ORC module.